Blog Home Goods

 Black woven four-panel privacy screen standing on a hardwood floor between a sofa and kitchen.

-If your home feels shapeless, noisy, or simply too open, the solution might not be a renovation, it could be something far simpler.
+If your home feels disorganized, noisy, or just too open, the solution might not be a renovation, it could be something much simpler.
 Room dividers are one of the most underrated tools in interior design.
-They define areas, create privacy, reduce noise, and bring structure to spaces that feel unfinished.
-Put it in the right spot and it transforms the entire feel of your home.
+They define spaces, create privacy, reduce noise, and add structure to areas that feel incomplete.
+Place one in the right spot, and it completely changes the feel of your home.

 The Core Rules for Room Divider Placement

-Before exploring specific rooms, it helps to understand the universal principles that interior designers rely on when positioning dividers.
-These apply regardless of your home’s size or style.
+Before diving into specific rooms, it’s important to understand the universal principles that interior designers use when positioning dividers.
+These principles apply regardless of the size or style of your home.

 RuleWhy It Matters